European-Unified-ID/EUID-docs/docs/guides/integration-prebid-server-side.md

   - [Sample Token](#sample-token)
  -->

-This guide is for publishers who have access to personal data<!-- personal data was glossary link (email address) --> on the server side and want to integrate with EUID and generate EUID tokens<!-- EUID tokens was glossary link --> (advertising tokens) to be passed by Prebid.js in the RTB bid stream.
+This guide is for publishers who have access to personal data<!-- personal data was glossary link (email address) --> on the server side and want to integrate with EUID and generate EUID tokens<!-- EUID tokens was glossary link --> (advertising tokens) to be passed by Prebid.js in the RTB bidstream.

 To integrate with EUID using Prebid.js, you'll need to: